How Cuba Ransomware Works

 Introduction

-The Cuba ransomware variant first appeared in mid-2020 and made the headlines recently due to its attack on the company known as American Funds Transfer Services (AFTS).
+The Cuba ransomware variant first appeared in mid-2020 and made headlines due to its attack on the company known as American Funds Transfer Services (AFTS)

 Upon execution, Cuba enumerates the victim host and stops various SQL and Microsoft® Exchange related services as well as processes.